apache/flink/docs/setup/config.md

 - `taskmanager.memory.preallocate`: Can be either of `true` or `false`.
 Specifies whether task managers should allocate all managed memory when starting up.
 (DEFAULT: false)

+### Memory and Performance Debugging

+These options are useful for debugging a Flink application for memory and garbage collection related isues, such as performance and out-of-memory process kills or exceptions.

+- `taskmanager.debug.memory.startLogThread`: Causes the TaskManagers to periodically log memory and Garbage collection statistics.
+The statistics include current heap-, off-heap, and other memory pool utilization, as well as the time spent on garbage collection, by heap memory pool.

+- `taskmanager.debug.memory.logIntervalMs`: The interval (in milliseconds) in which the TaskManagers log the memory and garbage collection statistics.
+Only has an effect, if `taskmanager.debug.memory.startLogThread` is set to true.

 ### Kerberos

 Flink supports Kerberos authentication of Hadoop services such as HDFS, YARN, or HBase.